ashishkpoudel/super-blog/README.md

 ```

-Since our commands will not return any value i have to generate `UUID` outside commands and passing them in.
+Since our commands will not return any data i have to generate `UUID` outside commands and passing them in while creating any record in database.
 We can choose to do it in other way.
-For more details fell free to browser source code as i have not mentioned everything here. example things inside `/core` module.
+For more details feel free to browser the source code as i have not mentioned everything here in intro.
+There's also alot to explore insde `/core` module(where shared code reside).

 I'm still experimenting with this project so things might move here and there a bit.